vcolavin/nature-of-the-beast/README.md

 -   [ ] introduce concept of aliased utilities. don't overthink this, but this way "pwd" and "look" can be the same.
 -   [x] make locations a little more complicated. can they behave anything like the "whoami" tool?
 -   [x] `$ cd ..` should work
 -   [ ] some sort of CMS / authorship solution. it's no fun writing JSON.
-But maybe this isn't so important
+But this isn't a priority.
 -   [ ] create richer features for locations... interactivity, items, different descriptions based on state
 -   [ ] create usable items and an inventory. e.g. "use key on lock"
     -   [ ] To achieve this, we'll also need "use" utility which accepts several arguments